After Pirelli, Chinese shopping spree in Italy to continue

 “The Chinese have the capital, Italy has the brands, the products and the know-how, but no money,” said a banker with direct knowledge of the Pirelli deal.

-State-owned China National Chemical Corp (ChemChina) is to buy the world’s fifth-largest tire-maker in a 7.1-billion-euro ($7.7 billion) deal that will put the 143-year-old Italian company in Chinese hands.
+State-owned China National Chemical Corp (ChemChina) is to buy the world’s fifth-largest tyre-maker in a 7.1-billion-euro ($7.7 billion) deal that will put the 143-year-old Italian company in Chinese hands.

 The planned takeover, announced on Sunday, is one of the biggest acquisitions by a Chinese company in Europe and comes after a string of buys by Chinese investors in the euro zone’s third largest economy, which is struggling to emerge from its longest recession since World War Two.

-The Chinese shopping spree has included power grid firms Terna (TRN.MI) and Snam (SRG.MI), turbine maker Ansaldo and luxury yacht maker Ferretti, as well as a number of small stakes bought by the Chinese central bank in Italian blue-chips.
+The Chinese shopping spree has included power grid firms Terna and Snam, turbine maker Ansaldo and luxury yacht maker Ferretti, as well as a number of small stakes bought by the Chinese central bank in Italian blue-chips.

 China’s European deals have usually targeted sizeable stakes but not the outright control ChemChina will get on Pirelli.